mjke87/pandastic/README.md

 # Pandastic

-A simple school grade tracker and reward system for families.
+A simple family management application to let your kids know they are doing pandasticly.

 ## Features